Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

 Houyhnhnms see resources as being used, shared or exchanged by independent processes.
 I could see a lot of ways that the paradigm of Human computer systems fit in a wider trend of patterns in which to conceive of social and political interactions.
-Yet, I resisted the temptation of asking Ngnghm about the social and political context in which Houyhnhnm computing systems were being designed;
+Yet, I resisted the temptation of asking Ann about the social and political context in which Houyhnhnm computing systems were being designed;
 at least for now, I was too deeply interested in figuring out the ins and outs of Houyhnhnm computing to be bothered by a digression into these far ranging matters.